microsoft/vscode-js-debug/README.md

 ### Nightly Extension

-The shipped version of VS Code includes the js-debug version at the time of its release, however you may want to install our nightly build to get the latest fixes and features.
-The nightly build runs at 5PM PST on each day that there are changes ([see pipeline](https://dev.azure.com/vscode/VS%20Code%20debug%20adapters/_build?definitionId=28)).
+The shipped version of VS Code includes the js-debug version at the time of its release, however you may want to install our pre-release build to get the latest fixes and features.
+The build runs at 5PM PST on each day that there are changes ([see pipeline](https://dev.azure.com/vscode/VS%20Code%20debug%20adapters/_build?definitionId=28)).
 To get the build:

 1. Open the extensions view (ctrl+shift+x) and search for `@builtin @id:ms-vscode.js-debug`
-2. Right click on the `JavaScript Debugger` extension and `Disable` it.
+2. Right click on the `JavaScript Debugger` extension and select `Switch to Pre-Release Version`.
-3. Search for `@id:ms-vscode.js-debug-nightly` in the extensions view.
-4. Install that extension.
+3. Reload VS Code

 ## What's new?